Skip to content

 Legal Aid and Whitman-Walker are hosting walk-in clinics for people who obtain regular prescription drugs and have Medicare Part D. The clinics will allow beneficiaries to meet with a lawyer and get a Medicare Part D analysis.
 The Open Season for Medicare Part D started on October 15.
 The Open Season runs through December 7 for individuals who do not also receive Medicaid or QMB, and through December 31 for low-income Medicare beneficiaries.
 It's always a good idea for beneficiaries to get a "Medicare Part D check up" every year to make sure that whatever Part D plan they are in will continue to cover their drugs next year.
 An English language flyer and a Spanish language flyer with the dates and locations of the clinics offered by Whitman-Walker Health can be viewed here.
 An English language flyer with the dates and locations of the clinics offered by the Legal Aid Society of DC can be found here.
 A Spanish language flyer with the dates and locations of the clinics offered by the Legal Aid Society of DC can be found here.
 Spread the word!

-Photo: Lindsy Miles-Hare Headshot
+Photo: Lindsy Miles-Hare headshot

 2018 Legal Services Award: Lindsy Miles-Hare